- Home

 ๐ Why It Matters

-Expected value is the foundation of rational decision-making under uncertainty.
-It's used in gambling, insurance, investment, and game theory.
+Expected value is the mathematical foundation of rational decision-making under uncertainty.
+It is used in gambling odds, insurance premium pricing, stock portfolio valuation, and game theory strategy.

 Related Concepts